SPL-ethz/snow/docs_src/tutorial.rst

     S = Snowfall(pool_size=8,k=d,Nrep=128,N_vials=(40,36,18),opcond=op,dt=5, initialStates = initial)

 Note that due to the geometry applied, the heat transfer settings for a pallet configuration may be different than for freezing on a shelf.
-Specifically, no shelf-to-vial heat transfer may be present and the external, i.e. the storage temperature is most ofen constant.
+Specifically, no shelf-to-vial heat transfer may be present and the external, i.e. the storage temperature is most often constant.
 However, the storage temperature is colder than the initial temperature of the vials; this difference between initial temperature and storage temperature is considered via the new option **initialStates**.
 A sample configuration may be

 .. code-block:: python